nuuuwan/news_lk3_data/README.md

 *2024-06-06 18:19:00* · [`adaderanalk`](https://www.adaderana.lk/news/99714/sri-lanka-electricity-bill-passed-with-amendments) · `en`

-Speaker of the Parliament Mahinda Yapa Abeywardena announced to the House this evening (06) that the third reading of the ‘Sri Lanka Electricity Bill’ was passed in the Parliament with amendments.
+The Speaker of the Parliament Mahinda Yapa Abeywardena announced to the House this evening (06) that the third reading of the ‘Sri Lanka Electricity Bill’ was passed in the Parliament with amendments.

 Meanwhile, the second reading of the draft bill was also passed in the Parliament with a majority of 44 votes.